steffenkjekken/Holidaze/README.md

 **I have not created sites for About and Contact, since this wasnt prioritized and not a part of user stories.**
 **I have for first time used Mui as my CSS-Framework.**

-**When testing on mobile device, booking a venue was a bit glitchy, and sometimes didnt work as intended.**
-**I have not been able to fid out what caused this**
+<sub>When testing on mobile device, booking a venue was a bit glitchy, and sometimes didnt work as intended.
+I have not been able to fid out what caused this</sub>
+<sub>It seems that booking venues in Chrome is not working, as the date is formated differently from Firefox
+  (Chrome: 11.11.1111, Firefox: 11/11/1111</sub>

 Live on [netlify](https://holidazesr.netlify.app)